Unsupervised Monocular Depth Estimation in Highly Complex Environments

 \subsubsection{\textbf{Night-time depth estimation}}

-To verify the effectiveness of the proposed ITDFA framework in night-time scenario, we compare our model with the state-of-the-art method \cite{vankadari2020unsupervised}, which only focuses on unsupervised night-time depth estimation.
-As shown in Table \ref{Tab01}, for estimating the depth from night-time images, the depth model trained by ITDFA gets a much better performance than the current state-of-the-art method \cite{vankadari2020unsupervised} with lower error and higher accuracy.
+To verify the effectiveness of the proposed ITDFA framework in night-time scenario, we compare our model with the state-of-the-art method \cite{vankadari2020unsupervised,liu2021self}, which only focuses on unsupervised night-time depth estimation.
+As shown in Table \ref{Tab01}, for estimating the depth from night-time images, the depth model trained by ITDFA gets a much better performance than the current state-of-the-art method \cite{vankadari2020unsupervised,liu2021self} with lower error and higher accuracy.
 Compared with the joint training mode ($ITDFA_{d2n}$(\textbf{JT})), the separate training mode ($ITDFA_{d2n}$(\textbf{ST})) gets more accurate adaptation results, because the pretrained image transfer model can provide more stable transferred images.
 Besides, the training time of the separate training mode for domain adaptation (1 day) is shorter than that of the joint training mode (1 week).
 Therefore, for the experiments of rainy night-time depth estimation, we adopt the separate training mode to train the depth models.